 Preheat the oven to 350 (F) and grease the bottom of your 8" x 8" baking dish.
 If you'd rather, you can use parchment paper between the brownie batter and the pan.
 This makes it super easy to lift the whole pan of brownies out when they're done baking.

 Mix the wet ingredients.
 This includes the almond butter, coconut oil, honey, vanilla, and applesauce (or coconut milk).

 Then, mix the dry ingredients.
 This includes the cocoa powder, almond flour, salt, and baking powder.

 Mix it all together.
 The batter will be thick.
 Flatten it into the baking dish with a rubber spatula or your hands.

-If you’re worried about eating the whole pan (like me).
+If you're worried about eating the whole pan (like me).
 Try this recipe for a personal sized brownie (guilt-free).
-And if you’re feeling extremely decadent, top these brownies with this avocado pudding (it’s called a pudding, but can easily be used as frosting).
+And if you're feeling extremely decadent, top these brownies with this avocado chocolate pudding or this dairy free chocolate peanut butter ice cream.